nikhil-poudel/Ecommerce-UK/README.md

 ### Customer Profile Analysis
 Using Machine Learning algorithms, we were able to analyze customer purchasing behavior to identify the most popular product combinations.
+Here are the insights we gained from that:

 #### Product Support
 * For example the most popular combination was the Jumbo Bag Pink Polkadot and Jumbo Bag Red, being present in 4.1% of all orders.